Michel Hansenne: Early life

 Michel Hansenne was born on March 23, 1940.
 At the age of 23, Hansenne obtained a Doctor of Law, subsequently gaining a degree in Economics and Finance from the University of Liège.
 In 1962, Hansenne began working at the University of Liège as a researcher before beginning his career in politics in 1972.

 Belgium politics

-In 1974, he became a member of the Parliament of Belgium, becoming Minister for French Culture from 1979–1981, Minister for Employment and Labour from 1981–1988 and Minister for Civil Service from 1988–1989.
+In 1974, he became a member of the Parliament of Belgium, becoming Minister for French Culture from 1979 to 1981, Minister for Employment and Labour from 1981 to 1988 and Minister for Civil Service from 1988 to 1989.

 ILO and MEP

 In 1989, Hansenne was elected the first post-Cold War Director-General of the International Labour Organization.
 Four years later, in 1993, Hansenne was elected for a second term.
 In 1997, during his time as Director-General of the ILO, Hansenne called for the certification of countries which adhere to his organisation's labour standards.
 In 1999, he was elected a Member of the European Parliament representing Belgium, the same year publishing a book, Un garde-fou pour la mondialisation.
 Le BIT dans l'après-guerre froide.
 Hansenne's European Parliamentary career was as a member of the Group of the European People's Party (Christian Democrats).

 Whilst a Member of the European Parliament, Hansenne served on the Committee on Industry, External Trade, Research and Energy and the Delegation for relations with Japan, serving as a substitute on the Committee on Constitutional Affairs and Committee on Regional Policy, Transport and Tourism.